 3. Confide

 When I tested Confide on Android, the standout feature was its “read once” mechanic perfect for sending flirty confession, playful dare, or heartfelt confession.
 You just slide your finger to reveal text, line by line, and once you’re done, the message disappears.
-Since the text reveals itself gradually, quick screenshot captures are almost impossible, which adds to that private, just between us feeling.
+Since the text reveals itself gradually, quick screenshot captures are much harder, though not impossible, which adds to that private, just between us feeling.

 Confide uses end-to-end encryption with keys generated locally, which means only the devices in the conversation should be able to read messages (security overview).
 However the app’s closed-source nature makes independent verification difficult.